mukund1403/tp/docs/UserGuide.md

 ## Command Summary

-{Give a 'cheat sheet' of commands here}

 - `help`: Shows a message explaining how to use the application.
-- `create group GROUP_NAME`: Creates a new group with the specified group name.
+- `create GROUP_NAME`: Creates a new group with the specified group name.
 - `enter GROUP_NAME`: Enters an existing group with the specified group name.
 - `member USER_NAME`: Adds a new member to the group.
 - `exit`: Exits the current group.